appwrite/appwrite/CONTRIBUTING.md

 # Contributing

-We would love for you to contribute to Appwrite and help make it even better than it is today!
+We would ❤️ for you to contribute to Appwrite and help make it  better!
 As a contributor, here are the guidelines we would like you to follow:

 ## Code of Conduct